 Grace Kenneally pictured wearing her design

-A local Dundalk Grammar student has reached the final of Junk Kouture, a fashion competition to be aired on RTE next Thursday night.
+Local Dundalk Grammar student Grace Kenneally has won the East region category of Junk Kouture, a fashion competition aired on RTE on Thursday night.

-Grace Kenneally will battle it out with 40 other secondary school students to impress a star-studded panel of judges including model Roz Purcell, former X Factor judge Louis Walsh and fashion designer Stephen McLaughlin.
+Grace battled it out with other secondary school students to impress a star-studded panel of judges including model Roz Purcell, former X Factor judge Louis Walsh and fashion designer Stephen McLaughlin.

-The competition challenges students to create 100% recycled high-end fashion pieces.
+The competition challenged students to create 100% recycled high-end fashion pieces.

-Grace will hope to fend off the competition with her piece ‘Songge Da Long’ an outfit inspired by her Vietnamese and Chinese heritage that draws influence from ancient Eastern designs.
+Grace’s winning piece ‘Songge Da Long’ was an outfit inspired by her Vietnamese and Chinese heritage that drew on influence from ancient Eastern designs.

 “I was adopted from Vietnam at a really young age but recently discovered that I am ethnically Chinese.
 I know that a lot of people have difficulty with identity and I am no different.
 I wanted to pay homage to my heritage through the Junk Kouture platform and I hope that I have done that.”

 Grace had a clear design vision and was determined that her outfit would be practical as well as stylish: